 Online tarot reading sessions proceed according to the same principles as a psychic tarot reading you might get face to face.
 You either ask a specific question or provide a general theme for the reading (love, money, work…).
 Then the reader will draw, or ask you to draw, a certain number of cards.
 He or she will then arrange them in the order they were drawn into a specific pattern of cards called a spread.
 This process is common to most tarot techniques, even for tarot astrology or tutorials teaching the use of tarot cards for beginners.

-The most common spreads used in tarot reading are the cross spread, the Celtic cross spread, the 4-card spread (usually shaping a line going up or down), and the heart spread.
+The most common tarot spreads used are the cross spread, the Celtic cross spread, the 4-card spread (usually shaping a line going up or down), and the heart spread.
 You can find many other examples of tarot spreads online.
 Each spread is taught by learning what each card position within the spread is supposed to mean, how they interact with one another, and then the tarot reader will interpret the overall message by using the spread to filter the more generic information of the cards that have been drawn (some spread only use the major arcana, others use the entire tarot decks).

 For instance, one minor arcana could be a sign of some upcoming celebration.
 If within a spread, it is drawn in a position connected to the family of the Querent (the person asking for a tarot reading), it might be a reminder for an upcoming anniversary within the family.